ursetto/stability-infrastructure/README.md

 Ensure the stability branch is checked out and:

-    ./push $TAG
+    $SCR/push $TAG

-$TAG should be the release TAG.
-You can omit $TAG if you are not pushing a release.
+`$TAG` should be the release tag name.
+You can omit `$TAG` if you are not pushing a release.

 # Upload tarball

-See zbigniew@call-cc:chicken-infrastructure/doc/release-steps.

-Tarballs should now go in /var/www/apache/code/releases/x.y.z -- not sure if they should be mirrored in stability dir anymore.
+Upload the release tarball, md5sum and NEWS to the Chicken release directory and create proper symlinks for them:

+    $SCR/upload

+This assumes you have a ssh host alias of `call-cc` pointing to `myuser@call-cc.org`, and that `myuser` has `ALL` sudo access to user `chicken`.

+For details, see `doc/release-steps` in `/usr/local/repos/chicken-infrastructure.git`,
+as well as the upload script.

 # Update download page

+The "latest CHICKEN release" section of the index page on
+<http://code.call-cc.org> must be updated manually.

+- `ssh` to `call-cc.org` as a user in group `chicken`

+- Get a clone of the chicken-infrastructure repository.

+        $ git clone /usr/local/repos/chicken-infrastructure

+- Edit `index.wiki`, updating the version, the link to the new tarball, the link to the NEWS file, and the md5sum for the tarball.

+        $ cd chicken-infrastructure/code
+        $ vi index.wiki

+- Generate and install the HTML file.

+        $ make
+        $ make install

+- Verify the index file (`/var/www/apache/code/index.html`) is mode `0664 www-data:chicken`, which should already be the case.

+- Commit and push your `index.wiki` change.

-The main download page on code.call-cc.org must be updated manually.
-The releases page itself is a directory listing and does *not* need to be updated.
+The `/releases` page itself is a directory listing and does *not* need to be updated.

-(future: edit zbigniew@call-cc:~/chicken-infrastructure/code/index.wiki, make (to copy file), commit and push)